kenjennings/Atari-Pet-Frogger/Frogger03/README_V03.md

 Joystick control is the same as V02, but the idiotic, repetitive, bit-bashing code to eliminate invalid input combinations has been replaced with a lookup table to convert raw joystick input into the cooked, final joystick input in as few steps as possible.
 Derp.

 **To Be Continued...
-V04??**

-Any other game mechanics and actual play action to change?

-- Allow backwards jumps?

-- Sinking boats?
+V04**

+Possible Enhancements for V04:
-- Add timer to limit a frog's turn, or limit the entire game ?
+- Add a timer to motivate the player to move faster and make mistakes.

-- Add another hazard/enemy object?
-Birds?
-Gators?
+- Allow backward jumps
+- Sinking boats.
+- Missing boats.
+- Other Non-boat obstacles/hazards.
+(Logs jam, gators)
+- Other object/hazard independent of boats (birds).
+- Bonus object/adds credit/lives.

-- Change Death into a push back to the previous row?
+- Change death into push back to prior row position.
+- Bigger objects, bigger frog, more animation.

 ---